ippontech/cpe-tp/README.md

 export BASTION_IP=$(aws --region us-east-1 ec2 describe-instances \
     --filters \
     "Name=instance-state-name,Values=running" \
-    "Name=tag:project,Values=06_compute" \
+    "Name=tag:Project,Values=06-compute" \
     --query 'Reservations[*].Instances[*].[PublicIpAddress]' \
     --output text)
 ssh -i bastion_cpe_key ec2-user@${BASTION_IP}
 ```

-13) (optional) Create another EC2 instance (with Terraform of course) named `web-server` in one of the private
+13) Create another EC2 instance (with Terraform of course) named `web-server` in one of the private subnets.
-subnets.
+**Again, you will need to use [Variables and Outputs](https://developer.hashicorp.com/terraform/language/values)
+to get private subnets ids created by the *network* module and use them in the *compute* module**.
 Use the argument `user_data` to install httpd Apache web server inside the EC2 instance when it boots for the
 first time.
 Create a Security Group to allow ingress on TCP port 80 (HTTP port).
 Use SSH on the bastion instance you
 created earlier with the `-L` option to create a secured SSH tunnel to access your web-server EC2 instance from Cloud9.